Saint Margaret of Cortona is the Saint Patron of the city of Cortona and all cortonesi adore her.

 In the sanctuary dedicated to her, at the top of the hill, you can still see the Saint’s incorrupt body (as well as the XIII century’s cross where Christ appeared and talked to her – read her story here).
 A traditional festival is held at the sanctuary every year on February 22.
 The date is also a public holiday in the whole municipality of Cortona.
 Another (smaller) festival is held every year on a Sunday at the end of May.

-On February 22nd, the square in front of the church is full with food trucks and stalls selling panini with porchetta, brittle, brigidini and all sorts of candies.
+On February 22nd, the square in front of the church is full of food trucks and stalls selling panini with porchetta, brittle, brigidini and all sorts of candies.
 The case where Margherita’s body is kept has its gate opened and people line up next to the main altar to offer their tribute to the saint, see her, pray to her.
 Masses are held multiple times during the day.

 Saint Margaret protecting the town of Cortona

 We owe much to this little lady.
 She founded the town’s hospital which had her name and existed since the early 90s.
-Locally she is often compared to St. Francis of Assisi who also came to Cortona around the same period (link).
+Locally she is often compared to St. Francis of Assisi who also came to Cortona around the same period.
 She is such a great modern and positive figure, being the patron saint of the falsely accused, hoboes, homeless, insane, orphaned, mentally ill, midwives, penitents, single mothers, reformed prostitutes, stepchildren, and tramps.